It’s quite hard to discover anywhere in central Vienna that doesn’t have something worth pointing at while going “Ooooh”.

 - Albertina (a palace and renowned art museum – view the staterooms and the various top exhibitions on at any one time)

-- The Haus der Musik (museum dedicated to sounds and music, with dedicated small exhibitions on the Wiener Philharmoniker orchestra, Mozart, Beethoven, Haydn and other great “Viennese” composers)
+- The Haus der Musik (museum dedicated to sounds and music, with small exhibitions on the Wiener Philharmoniker orchestra, Mozart, Beethoven, Haydn and other great “Viennese” composers)

 - The Michaelerplatz square with its surrounding historical buildings, including the Loos House, Palais Herberstein, the Michaelerkirche, and one magnificent entrance to the Hofburg palace area.
-Consider, also, the Freyung, Am Hof, Josefsplatz and Judenplatz squares.
+Consider, also, the Freyung, Am Hof, Josefsplatz and Judenplatz squares

 - The Graben (the lovely street leading from Stephansdom to the Hofburg palace)